 Chantarelles are a choice culinary mushroom prized by chefs around the world.
 And they grow in Washington, DC.

 If you're not already a mushroomer, the safest and most productive way to look for wild mushrooms is to go with people who already know what they're doing.
 Luckily, we have in this area the Mycological Association of Washington, which organizes forays led by people who have an encyclopedic knowledge of our local fungi.
 They'll generally schedule hunting expeditions in areas where they've had luck in the past, and will identify any mushrooms found on the hike.
-Even more luckily, there's a foray this Saturday at Lake Bernard Frank.
+You can also check out the foraging walks led by Matt's Habitats.

 If you prefer to go on your own, please, please, please get ahold of a couple of mushroom id books and carefully check anything you pick before you eat it.
 Also, wild mushrooms should always be cooked before you eat them, and never eat anything that looks bug-ridden or rotten, no matter how tempting.
 For example, chanterelles often have very buggy stems -- cut that part out and just eat the healthy parts.
 Many cases of "mushroom" poisoning are actually attributable to eating mushrooms that are past their prime.